JC-LL/ruby_rtl/README.md

 end
 ~~~

+The final circuit looks like this :

 ## Behavioral statements : counter

 All previous examples were *structural*.
 Hardware descriptions languages such as VHDL and Verilog also allows for so called *behavioral* descriptions (please note that this naming is historical, and still found in course books.
-This is not to be cofounded with moderne "High-level synthesis" that operates on *behavioral* code, generally expressed in C).
+This is not to be cofounded with modern "High-level synthesis" also called *behavioral* synthesis, that is at a higher abstraction layer than RTL).
 Here our DSL allows more basically to resort to statements like :
 - **If..Elsif...Else**
 - **Case...When ...**